pltrees/abcboost/README.md

 `python3 -m pip install pybind11`

-To compile the single-thread version:
+To compile the single-thread version on Linux:
 ```
-cd abcboost
+cd python/linux
 bash compile_py.sh
 ```
 After the compilation, a shared library `abcboost.so` is generated.